tomaszczekala/cinema-challange/README.md

 ### Challange notes

-*Movie Catalog and Room Availibilty is not in scope of this challange but some model will be required to fulfill given task*
+*Movie Catalog and Room Availibilty is not in scope of this challange but some model will be required to fulfill given task* We would like to consider concurrency modification meaning, how to solve problem when two Jadwiga's add different movies to same time and same room.

 #### What we care for:
 - Solid domain model